 Another Major Opportunity: How Camden's Village Green and Library Green Could Become Vibrant Squares

-Throughout New England and stretching into southern states, The Town Green is an iconic public space in most downtowns.
-Therefore, high on the list of town revitalization strategies is creating more active village greens that operate not just as green space, but as key gathering places for the community.
+Throughout New England and stretching into southern states, the Town Green is an iconic public space in most downtowns.
+Therefore, high on the list of town revitalization strategies is creating more active greens that operate not just as green space, but as key gathering places for the community.
 By implementing a few changes, the library green and the main village green in Camden could become vibrant multi-use destinations that attract much greater public life than they currently do.

 Adding Potential Amenities to Create a "Public Square"